Emmanuel professor meeting with MACM students in the Thompson Community Center.

 • 8-week long online courses, one at a time, designed for those in full-time ministry or other employment

-• Can be completed as soon as 18 months or spread out over several years
+• Program can be completed 12 months or spread out over 2 years

 • Courses provide interaction with faculty and peers, not correspondence or go-it-alone